hadipourh/AES-VHDL/README.md

 #### Throughput

-According to the synthesis report produced by the ISE Designe Suite, the minimum clock period for our implementation when Zynq-xc7z100-2-ffg1156 is used as the target device is 3.369 nano seconds.
+According to the synthesis report produced by the ISE Design Suite, the minimum clock period for our implementation when Zynq-xc7z100-2-ffg1156 is used as the target device is 3.369 nano seconds.
 Therefore the throughput is equal to `128 bits/(10*3.369 ns) = 3.80 Gb/s`.
 Note that the throughput for a fully pipelined design operating in ECB mode is `128 bits/(3.369 ns) = 38 Gb/s`.

 ### Simulation

 In order to verify the correctness of the encryption's implementation, a testbech has been prepared, to compare two different ciphertexts obtained from this implementation, with the expected true ciphertexts taken from [1] as the reference.
-This implemetnation passes the verification and you can see a capture of the waveform obtined from the simultation via ISim simulator, in the following picture.
+This implementation passes the verification and you can see a capture of the waveform obtained from the simulation via ISim simulator, in the following picture.

 ![AES-Encryption Simulation](/Images/capture_simulation_aes_enc.png)